2.1.16 Addressing Conduct and Performance Issues

 University policy is that employees cannot be terminated without some form of cause.
 "Cause" is defined broadly as any legitimate business reason, including but not limited to:

-Refer to Guide Memo 2.1.11: Staff Grievance Policy for information regarding corrective actions that can be grieved.
+Refer to Guide Memo 2.1.11: Staff Grievance Policy for information regarding formal disciplinary corrective actions that can be grieved.

 a.
 Overview

-It is the responsibility of the supervisor to provide honest and constructive performance feedback to their direct reports.
+It is the responsibility of the supervisor to provide direct and constructive performance feedback to employees they manage.

 b.
 Notice

-Supervisors are normally required to give written notice (e.g., email, memo, performance evaluation, letter, etc.) that performance or behavior is unsatisfactory and improvement is needed before terminating an employee.
-Such notice may or may not be preceded by verbal coaching/counseling.
-However, prior notice is not necessary in cases where immediate termination is appropriate (please consult with local Human Resources office).
+Supervisors are normally required to communicate to an employee that performance or behavior is unsatisfactory and improvement is needed.
+However, prior notice is not necessary in cases where immediate termination is appropriate.
+Supervisors should consult with their local Human Resources office.

 c.
 Termination

-As mentioned in section 3.b, supervisors are normally required to provide notice to an employee of performance deficiencies before termination.
-However, there is no requirement that notice be provided before termination of employment in all cases.
-A supervisor must consult with the applicable manager(s) within their school/unit and their local Human Resources office regarding a possible termination.
+A supervisor must consult with the applicable manager(s) within their school/unit and their local Human Resources office regarding any request for a possible termination.
 Termination must be reviewed and approved in advance by University Human Resources-Employee & Labor Relations.